 A little more than 100 years after mining commenced and less than 30 years after the last mine closed, Canmore experienced its second boom—tourism—which today shows no sign of slowing.
 When the last of Canmore’s mines closed in 1979, the population stood at 3,500; by 2012 that number had more than tripled.
 Half the current residents have lived in town for fewer than five years.

-Canmore is a popular spot for moviemakers; big-budget movies filmed in and around town have included Shanghai Noon; Grizzly Falls; Mystery, Alaska; The Edge; Wild America; The Last of the Dogmen; Legends of the Fall; Snow Dogs; Open Range; and the 2006 Brad Pitt film The Assassination of Jesse James by the Coward Robert Ford.
+Canmore is a popular spot for moviemakers; big-budget movies filmed in and around town have included Shanghai Noon; Grizzly Falls; Mystery, Alaska; The Edge; Wild America; The Last of the Dogmen; Legends of the Fall; Snow Dogs; Open Range; Interstellar (2014) The Right Kind of Wrong (2017), The Last of Us (2023), and the 2007 Brad Pitt film The Assassination of Jesse James by the Coward Robert Ford.

-One of the most knowledgeable Canmore locals is journalist Rob Alexander, who was born in town and devotes a large part of his working life to writing about the history of Canmore.
-His book History of Canmore is the most comprehensive local history book available and can be purchased at local bookstores or through Summerthought Publishing.
+One of the most knowledgeable Canmore locals is journalist Rob Alexander, who was born in the town and devotes a large part of his working life to writing about the history of Canmore.
+Alexander maintains a Canmore History blog, and although there are no recent posts, the archived articles on Canmore history issues and discoveries are interesting.